52North/GeoMetaFacet/README.md

 Configuration
 ------------------------

-The lineage graph implementation and the generation of the internal used HSQL database need a CSW, database or file connection to request lineage data.
+The lineage graph implementation and the generation of the internal used HSQL database need a CSW, database or file connection to request metadata, such as lineage data.
 The configuration can be set in .../src/tud/geometafacet/helper/Constants.java.
 The following parameters has to be set:
+If you do not set the metaviz parameter, the application will run normally, but you are not able to call the lineage graph (from metadata details section)
+The parameter for the database generation are only needed, if you want to use your own metadata.
+Otherwise, you do not have to set these params and use the given metadata examples (see folder gmf).

 <ul>
 <li>cswURL - used in tud.metaviz.cnnection.csw.CSWConnection (for lineage graph in csw mode) - should look like this: http://yourdomain/soapServices/CSWStartup</li>